Convert Between bool (True/False) and Other Types in Python

 source: util.py

-Since True and False are equivalent to 1 and 0, respectively, they can be explicitly converted to 1 and 0 using int(), float(), and complex() for their respective types.
+Since True and False are equivalent to 1 and 0, they can be converted to numeric types:

 print(int(True))